clesleycode/python3/Python3.md

 Write an instance method called `get_bmi` that returns the BMI of the human.
 Note that BMI is `weight/(height^2) * 703`.

-> Having a problem with division?
-If you divide two integers in Python, the result will be rounded down to the nearest integer.
-Try making the numerator a decimal using the float() function before dividing.

 ```python
 # Write the "Human" class here